 The lifetime VPN subscription is truly for life!
 Once you get a Raspberry Pi, everything else is free.
 No recurring charges, no shady terms.
 The VPN offers a safe hub that you can connect to when travelling to countries with limited internet policies (China, etc).
 It gives you peace of mind when you want to share secure details over a shared internet connection in Starbucks.

 When I was abroad I used the PureVPN service for a while, and my wife used TunnelBear.
-The mobile performance of the PureVPN was comparable to a modem if not worse (desktop version was better but forget streaming services), with many servers simply refusing to connect.
+The mobile performance of the PureVPN was comparable to a modem if not worse (the desktop version was better but forget the streaming services), with many servers simply refusing to connect.
 Suddenly, offering 1600 servers worldwide becomes a disadvantage.
 You never know which one will work.
 My wife’s internet was slightly faster, but she had a hard time connecting to servers.
 She would spend minutes trying to connect to one.

 After installing piVPN on Raspberry Pi 3 (it was connected via WIFI to my router – not the best scenario but I was abroad already) I was able to watch YouTube.
 In HD!
 I wasn’t surfing with the speed of light, but my internet was no longer blocked by the Great Firewall of China.
 It was possible via desktop and mobile.

-Another thing to think about are the crackdowns on VPN servers.
+Another thing to think about is the crackdowns on VPN servers.
 These go out of order often as countries like China constantly monitor the traffic and block VPN related IPs.
 This is unlikely to happen when you are connecting to the home VPN.

 It’s the best $5 ever spent

-When I got home, I was finally able to setup the piVPN properly.
+When I got home, I was finally able to set up the piVPN properly.
 This included some tests as well.
 First of all, go wired.
 Connect the Raspberry Pi to the router via LAN cable.
 WIFI is possible, but you probably want to create the best network for your VPN setup.
 Here is an article showing you the quickest Raspberry Pi interfaces.
 It’s hard to tell you upfront what sort of speeds you should expect.
 There are a lot of variables.
 The speed of the LAN, the home internet speed, the client internet speed, and traffic.

 I have Raspberry Pi 2, 3, Zero, Zero W and I’m pleased to confirm that on each of my board the piVPN was working great.
 I used speedntest.net to check what sort of speeds I would expect, but most importantly I was curious if there would be any drawbacks using cheaper boards.